Study MaterialsImportant QuestionsSocialism in Europe and the Russian Revolution Class 9 Important Questions History Chapter 2

 Answer:

-The fall of monarchy in February 1917, and the events of October are normally called the Russian Revolution.
+The fall of the monarchy in February 1917, and the events of October are collectively called the Russian Revolution.

 When was the Russian Social Democratic Workers Party founded, and by whom?